AlexandrosTalji/JPGtoPNGconverter/README.md

-# This is just a testing project.
+# This is a simple JPG to PNG converter